MileHacker Logo

 Beyond the Beach

-Whereas the beach is a main draw, Myrtle Beach resort city and its surrounding areas offer attractions beyond the sandy shores, serving different interests.
+While the beach is a main draw, Myrtle Beach resort city and its surrounding areas offer attractions beyond the sandy shores, catering for a range of interests.

 Indoor Entertainment